sibyllinesoft/smith-observability/README.md

 that header; otherwise it falls back to the keys you supplied via environment variables.

+### Codex defaults

+When you launch the Codex agent, the wrapper guarantees Bifrost receives a model identifier in `provider/model` form.
+If you omit `--model` and do not set `CODEX_DEFAULT_MODEL`, the CLI injects `openai/gpt-5-codex`.
+Override the default by exporting `CODEX_DEFAULT_MODEL` (for example, `CODEX_DEFAULT_MODEL=gpt-4o smith observe codex -- look around`).
+The effective model is logged before the agent starts and is recorded on the `smith.observe` span as `smith.agent.model`.

 ### What happens when you call `smith observe`

 1. `docker compose up -d` runs against the package’s `docker-compose.yaml`.
 The